About the Dollars for Docs Data

 Here are several things to bear in mind about the data:

-- Only the 15 companies that have disclosed payments on their websites are included.
-Their combined prescription drug sales amounted to about 43 percent of the U.S. market in 2012.
+- Only the 17 companies that have disclosed payments on their websites are included.
+Their combined prescription drug sales amounted to about half of the U.S. market in 2013.
 Though a substantial share, the data may not be wholly representative of the industry.
 Several dozen other drug companies have not reported payments.

 - Some doctors have the same name.
 Just because you find your doctor's name in the data does not mean your doctor has received payments from a drug company.
 On the flip side, if your doctor's name is not in the data, that doesn't mean he or she hasn't received a payment from a firm.